 Certificate of Completion

 We do not offer formal accreditation in CBT-E. We are able to offer a certificate of completion, which indicates you have spent around 10 hours completing the main training course (note that we will check your seat time so only do this once you have completed all modules of the main course).
+The course is designed to be completed over a period of between two and six months.
 You may be able to use this as part of your continuing professional development but we cannot provide further guidance on this.

 You can explore the supplementary modules and library as needed.
 These provide around 30 hours of further materials.
 As these are optional, depending on your need, they do not form part of the completion certificate.

 If you are interested in registering a group of therapists for web-based training accounts please email us.
 We can provide reduced rates and bulk registration for ease of set up.
 Please email email@example.com.

 Background to Web-Based Training in CBT-E